antoine-pous/node-teamspeak3-client/README.md

 This client is designed to help you to create your own application wich need to communicate with the TeamSpeak 3 Server through the ServerQuery API.

-// TODO : Socket error are emitted with id `9000`

 ## Installation
 ```console
 $ npm install @ts3/query-client --save